 Dr. Sean McFate is an expert on twenty-first century war and international relations.
-He is a nonresident senior fellow at the Atlantic Council, a Washington DC think tank, and a professor of strategy at the National Defense University and Georgetown University’s School of Foreign Service.
-Additionally, he serves as an Advisor to Oxford University’s Centre for Technology and Global Affairs.
+He is a nonresident senior fellow at the Atlantic Council and a professor of strategy at the National Defense University and Georgetown University’s School of Foreign Service.
+Additionally, he serves as an advisor to Oxford University’s Centre for Technology and Global Affairs.

 McFate’s career began as a paratrooper and officer in the U.S. Army’s 82nd Airborne Division.
 He served under Stan McChrystal and David Petraeus, and graduated from elite training programs, such as Jungle Warfare School in Panama.
 He was also a Jump Master.

 McFate then became a private military contractor and paramilitary.
 Among his many experiences, he dealt with African warlords, raised armies for U.S. interest, rode with armed groups in the Sahara, conducted strategic reconnaissance for the extractive industry, transacted arms deals in Eastern Europe, and helped prevent an impending genocide in the Rwanda region.